How to Schedule Power BI Automated Emails and Reports

 Automating Power BI KPI and Metric Reports

-One of the newer features in Power BI is the capability to setup e-mail alerts when a certain metrics is met or if a variance tolerance is exceeded.
+One of the newer features in Power BI is the capability to setup e-mail alerts when a certain metrics is met or if a variance tolerance is exceeded using the Data Alerts Feature.

 This feature helps enable real-time corrections of potential problems.
 Especially useful within manufacturing environments or companies that are trying to control labor costs and over-time.